The Truth About Zoopla Valuations and House Price Estimates: A Guide

 Are Zoopla Valuations Accurate?

-The best answer to this question is that Zoopla estimated valuations can be pretty accurate.
+If the question is, 'how accurate are Zoopla estimates?', the best answer is that Zoopla's estimated valuations can be pretty accurate.
 Or they can be very inaccurate.
 Or they can be somewhere in the middle!

 Your house might be worth a lot more than Zoopla estimate it is.
 Or your house may be worth a lot less than Zoopla estimate it is.
 If you want to sell your house it’s best not to get too excited, or be too disappointed, by Zoopla’s estimate.